canonical/http-proxy-operators/http-proxy-policy-operator/CONTRIBUTING.md

 ## Overview

-This document explains the processes and practices recommended for contributing enhancements to the <charm-name> charm.
+This document explains the processes and practices recommended for contributing enhancements to the http-proxy-policy charm.

 - Generally, before developing enhancements to this charm, you should consider [opening an issue ](link to issues page) explaining your use case.